-Traffic in Lima can be chaotic, with roads choked by beat-up buses, tricky little taxis and everything in-between.
+Traffic in Lima, Peru can be chaotic, with roads choked by beat-up buses, tricky little taxis, and everything in-between.
 Throw in a few million reckless drivers, and the problem soon starts to grow.

 In an effort to reduce congestion and offer locals a more effective means of traveling across the capital, the government finally introduced a viable mass transit system.
 In 2006, work began on the Metropolitano, a BRT (Bus Rapid Transit) system of articulated buses running along special lanes.